Coronation Street: Online

 On 21 December 2008, a web-based miniseries ran on ITV.com; called Corrie Confidential; the first episode featured the characters Rosie and Sophie Webster in Underworld.

-ITV.com launched a small spin-off drama series called 'Gary's Army Diaries' which revolves around Gary Windass's experiences in Afghanistan and the loss of his best friend, Quinny.
-Due to their popularity, the three five-minute episodes were recut into a single 30-minute episode, which was broadcast on ITV2.
+ITV.com launched a small spin-off drama series called Gary's Army Diaries, which revolves around Gary Windass's experiences in Afghanistan and the loss of his best friend, Quinny.
+Owing to their popularity, the three five-minute episodes were recut into a single 30-minute episode, which was broadcast on ITV2.

-William Roache and Anne Kirkbride starred as Ken and Deirdre in a series of ten three-minute internet 'webisodes'.
-The first episode of the series titled, Ken and Deirdre's Bedtime Stories was activated on Valentine's Day 2011.
+William Roache and Anne Kirkbride starred as Ken and Deirdre in a series of ten three-minute internet "webisodes".
+The first episode of the series titled, Ken and Deirdre's Bedtime Stories, was activated on Valentine's Day 2011.

-In 2011, an internet based spin-off starring Helen Flanagan as Rosie Webster followed her on her quest to be a supermodel called Just Rosie.
+In 2011, an internet-based spin-off starring Helen Flanagan as Rosie Webster followed her on her quest to be a supermodel called Just Rosie.

 On 3 February 2014, another web-based miniseries ran on ITV.com; called Streetcar Stories.
 It showed what Steve and Lloyd get up to during the late nights in their Streetcar cab office.
 The first episode shows Steve and Lloyd making a cup of tea with "The Stripper" playing in the background, referencing Morecambe and Wise's Breakfast Sketch.
 The second episode involves the pair having a biscuit dunking competition.

-During the 'Who Attacked Ken' storyline, a mini series of police files was run on the official Coronation Street YouTube channel.
+During the "Who Attacked Ken?" storyline, a mini-series of police files was run on the official Coronation Street YouTube channel.
 They outlined the suspects' details and possible motives.